bdragon28/gmap/README.txt

 Installation
 ------------

-1) copy the gmap directory into the modules directory
+1) Copy the gmap directory into the modules directory (recommended: sites/all/modules)

 2) edit the theme files to ensure that the html file has the following at the top of each page (the first one  is recommended by Google, the